 This has to be the ultimate date night!
 Head to the edge of the forest and settle in at Tree Deck, with its magical setting and flickering candles.
 Then relax and enjoy a six-course tasting menu, including sparkling wine.
 The menu changes, but has previously included delicious scallops, pan seared beef loin, crepe suzette and more!

 I hope you’ve enjoyed checking out some of my suggestions for your time in Bali.
-If you’re planning your trip, don’t forget to take a look at my blog full of tips for the region: Ubud, Bali – The Ultimate Travel Guide.
+If you’re planning your trip, don’t forget to take a look at my other guides to the region:

 Enjoyed this post?
 Pin it for later…